- for Frequent Flyers95

-Whether you redeem your Venture miles directly through the Capital One Rewards Center or choose a statement credit to erase previous travel purchases, each mile is redeemable at a rate of one cent each.
-A $400 airline ticket will cost you 40,000 miles.
-Keep in mind that you’re also earning 2 miles for every dollar spent on your card, so you essentially get two cents in travel for every dollar you spend.
+Whether you redeem your Venture miles directly through the Capital One Rewards Center or choose a statement credit to erase previous travel purchases, each mile is redeemable at a rate of 1 cent each.
+A $500 airline ticket will cost you 50,000 miles.
+Keep in mind that you’re also earning 2 miles for every dollar spent on your card, so you essentially get 2% back on all purchases.

 What is CPM and How Is It Calculated?